vonovak/vonovak/README.md

 ## Hi there 👋

+My name is Vojtech and I'm a full-stack dev.
+I use React, React Native, Node and TypeScript.
+I'm passionate about solid engineering and crafting dependable, impactful solutions.

-I'm Vojtech and I'm the author / maintainer of several packages for React Native.
+I'm also the author and maintainer of several packages for React Native.

-Some of my packages (Google Sign In and Document Picker / Viewer) have special sponsor-only versions - **if you're a sponsor, you get something extra in return**.
+Some of my packages (Google Sign In and Document Picker + Viewer) have special sponsor-only versions - **if you're a sponsor, you get something extra in return**.
 Read more in my [sponsors profile](https://github.com/sponsors/vonovak).

 📫 How to reach me: find me on discord at `vonovak` or use the contact information in the left sidebar.